top of page

 I believe nothing in life is a coincidence.
 The challenges we face shape us, reveal our strengths, and help us understand ourselves better.
 This perspective has guided me my entire life and shaped my approach to therapy, where I support clients in enhancing their self-awareness, building resilience, and achieving meaningful change.

-approach blends psychodynamic insight with creative tools like art, play, and bibliotherapy.
+I work with people of all ages and abilities, with a focus on children, teens, and families.
+My approach blends psychodynamic insight with creative tools like art, play, and bibliotherapy.
 I draw from child-centered play therapy, cognitive-behavioral strategies, attachment and family systems work to create a space where clients, especially children, feel safe, seen, and supported.

-York Graduate School of Psychoanalysis and an M.Ed. in Educational Leadership from Brandeis University.
+My clinical training combines theory with hands-on experience.
+I hold an MA from the New York Graduate School of Psychoanalysis and an M.Ed. in Educational Leadership from Brandeis University.
 I have spent over 20 years in education and early childhood development.
 I am fluent in both English and Hebrew and have experience supporting individuals from diverse cultural backgrounds.
 I am currently completing my clinical internship at Grand Canyon University in Clinical Mental Health Counseling program with focus on child and adolescent disorders.
 As a pre-licensed counselor, I am receiving direct clinical supervision from AZBBHE approved Virginia Kuhn, M.A., LPC, and Diana Canfield, M.S., LPC.

 Contact: ronit@canfieldcounseling.org